sysgears/spinjs/docs/howSpinWorks.md

 # How SpinJS Works

-In this section, we give an overview of the configuration process as well as how webpack DLL files are used.
+In this section, we give an overview of how SpinJS works.

 ## SpinJS Thought Process

-In short, here are the stages of how SpinJS thinks:
+In short, here is how SpinJS thinks:

-1. Analyzing the dependencies.
+1. It analyzes the project dependencies.
-2. Building the configuration for found dependencies.
+2. It builds the configuration for found dependencies.
-3. Merging the configuration for a dependency into the global webpack configuration.
+3. It merges the dependency configuration into the global project configuration.

-### #1 Analyzing the dependencies
+### #1 Analyzing the Dependencies

 When you run your project with `spin watch`, SpinJS reads the contents of the project's `package.json` file and recursively analyzes the project dependencies (the project dependencies and the dependencies of dependencies).

 SpinJS builds an internal model of the project, using which it will be able to understand what technologies are used in the project.

-### #2 Building the configuration
+### #2 Building the Configuration

 Once the list of dependencies is created, SpinJS selects the known dependencies and generates webpack configuration for them.
 For example, if you install Express, SpinJS will understand that you need a configuration for an Express server application.
 Similarly, if you've installed the `react-native` library, SpinJS will configure a React Native mobile app project.

-To generate webpack configurations, SpinJS uses [plugins] for each technology.
+To generate the webpack configurations for all known technologies, SpinJS uses [plugins].
 Each plugin knows only about its own technology that SpinJS found in the project.
+SpinJS plugins also understand for what environment &ndash;
+development, production, or test &ndash; the configuration must be generated.

-The plugin analyzes the entire list of technologies to find out if it needs to generate a webpack configuration for them.
+Internally, each plugin analyzes the entire list of technologies to find out if it needs to generate a webpack configuration for them.

 For example, SpinJS has a plugin for React and webpack, which works like this: